beaugunderson/vscode-solidity-extended/README.md

+# solidity-extended

-# Solidity support for Visual Studio code
+Solidity support that aims to enable all of Visual Studio Code's features.

 Solidity is the language used in Ethereum to create smart contracts.

 This extension provides:

 * Syntax highlighting
 * Snippets